 Hiking in Iceland is popular for a reason.
 Iceland is the perfect country for hiking.
 It has many hiking trails that are either really tough and demanding or offer an easy stroll in the countryside.
-And you don´t have to go it alone, there are so many great hiking trips available for online booking.
+We at Stuck in Iceland have taken pride in writing and curating as many travel stories and articles about hiking in Iceland as possible.

 Hiking trails in Iceland are abundant.
 A quick way to discover the right hiking trail for you is the hiking app Wapp by one of Iceland´s best known guide Einar Skulason.